 Have Yourself a Merry Little Christmas (1944)

-Judy Garland’s death four days before I was born indirectly sparked New York’s famous Stonewall Riots that kickstarted gay rights movements across the world.
-And if any tune reflects the anxious uncertainty with which we greet 2019, it’s this 75-year-old bittersweet chestnut.
+Judy Garland‘s death four days before I was born indirectly sparked New York’s famous Stonewall Riots that kickstarted gay rights movements across the world.
+And if any tune reflects the anxious uncertainty with which we’ve greeted the 20202, it’s this age-old bittersweet chestnut.

 The song was introduced by Garland in Vincente Minnelli’s movie musical Meet Me in St. Louis, a picture about four daughters coming of age while getting ready to move to the Big Apple.
 It’s doomy melancholic quality brilliantly captures the nostalgia and homesickness so many people feel around this time of year.
 In fact, when Frank covered the song he had the lyrics rewritten, so bleak he did find them.

 Bonus: the sound of Judy singing just about anything seems to instantly alleviate stress brought on by a house full of relatives.
 Her daughter Liza once made an album with the Pet Shop Boys, you know.